cynthialmy/cynthialmy.github.io/_posts/2026-02-13-semantic-layer-bi.md

 ---

-## Why a Semantic Layer Is Not Optional at Global Scale
+## Why Global Scale Demands a Semantic Layer

 At a company like Volvo Cars, the absence of a semantic layer is not a theoretical concern.
 It is a daily operational failure with measurable cost.
 The following examples illustrate where the pain surfaces and why it compounds as the organization scales.